ChidvilasTankala/Health-Care-ML-Project/README.md

 # Health-Care-ML-Project

 This project focuses on the healthcare industry, specifically predicting returning patients to a hospital (patients who are readmitted or return to a hospital within 30 days of being discharged).
-It’s divided into two project phases:

- Phase I: understanding the data and developing initial modeling  Phase II: further developing your analysis and ultimately choosing a best model for predicting patient returns

 Ultimately, the job is to predict if a patient will return to a hospital within 30 days of being discharged (the variable Return).